GLOBAL MARKETS-Stocks fly after Fed official cools Sept rate hike talk

 The yield on 10-year German bonds rose 3 basis points to 0.74 percent.
 The equivalent U.S. Treasury yield was steady at 2.16 percent, having slumped as low as 1.91 percent on Monday.

 Crude oil rebounded.
-U.S. crude futures bounced nearly 4 percent to $40.00 a barrel.
-The contracts had slumped to a 6 1/2-year low on Monday, dogged by a supply glut and worries about China's economy.
-Brent also rose nearly 4 percent to $44.66.
+U.S. crude futures bounced 4.2 percent to $40.20 a barrel.
+The contracts had slumped to a 6 1/2-year low on Monday, dogged by supply glut woes and worries about China's economy.
+Brent 4 percent to $44.81.

 Gold regained some lost ground after suffering its biggest fall in five weeks overnight as the dollar rebounded and U.S. stocks rallied.
 Spot gold rose about 0.2 percent to $1,127 an ounce.
 (Additional reporting by Shinichi Saoshiro and Lisa Twaronite in Tokyo; Editing by Larry King; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)